Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group

+However, due to the fact that $P_-$ satisfies the Dirac equation with the opposite sign, we cannot have $P_+ + P_- =1$.
+This is not surprising because the corresponding states $\Psi_\pm$ do not form the complete system of the 8-dimensional space.
+One should consider the states $\Gamma_5 \Psi_\pm ({\bf p})$ too.
+See also~\cite{DVO-FD} for the methods of obtaining the propagators in the non-trivial cases.

-You may say that all this is just related to the spin-parity basis rotation (unitary transformations).
-However, in the previous papers I explained: the connection with the Dirac spinors has been found~\cite{Dvo2,Kirchbach}.\footnote{I also acknowledge personal communications from D. V. Ahluwalia on these matters.} For instance,
+In the previous papers I explained: the connection with the Dirac spinors has been found~\cite{Dvo2,Kirchbach} through the unitary matrix.
+For instance,

-provided that the 4-spinors have the same physical dimension.
-Thus, we can see that the two 4-spinor systems are connected by the unitary transformations, and this represents itself the rotation of the spin-parity basis.
-However, it is usually assumed that the $\lambda-$ and $\rho-$ spinors describe the neutral particles, meanwhile $u-$ and $v-$ spinors describe the charged particles.
+provided that the 4-spinors have the same physical dimension.\footnote{The reasons of the change of the fermion mass dimension are unclear in the recent works on {\it elko}.} Thus, this represents itself the rotation of the spin-parity basis.
+However, it is usually assumed that the $\lambda-$ and $\rho-$ spinors describe the neutral particles, meanwhile, the $u-$ and $v-$ spinors describe the charged particles.
 Kirchbach~\cite{Kirchbach} found the amplitudes for neutrinoless double beta decay ($00\nu\beta$) in this scheme.
 It is obvious from (\ref{connect}) that there are some additional terms comparing with the standard calculations of those amplitudes.
 One can also re-write the above equations into the two-component forms.
 Thus, one obtains the Feynman-Gell-Mann~\cite{FG} equations.
-As Markov wrote himself, he was expecting ``new physics" from these equations.

 Barut and Ziino~\cite{BarutZiino} proposed yet another model.
 They considered $\gamma^5$ operator as the operator of the charge conjugation.
-Thus, the charge-conjugated Dirac equation has the different sign comparing with the ordinary formulation:
+In their case the self/anti-self charge conjugate states are, at the same time, the eigenstates of the chirality.
+Thus, the charge-conjugated Dirac equation has a different sign compared with the ordinary formulation:

 and the so-defined charge conjugation applies to the whole system, fermion + electro\-magnetic field, $e\rightarrow -e$ in the covariant derivative.
 The superpositions of the $\Psi_{BZ}$ and $\Psi_{BZ}^c$ also give us the ``doubled Dirac equation", as the equations for $\lambda-$ and $\rho-$ spinors.
-The concept of the doubling of the Fock space has been developed in the Ziino works (cf.~\cite{Gelfand,DvoeglazovBW}) in the framework of the quantum field theory.
-In their case the self/anti-self charge conjugate states are simultaneously the eigenstates of the chirality.
+The concept of the doubling of the Fock space has been developed in the Ziino works (cf.~\cite{Gelfand,DvoeglazovBW}) in the framework of the quantum field theory~\cite{Ziinonew}.
 Next, it is interesting to note that we have for the Majorana-like field operators ($a_\eta ({\bf p}) = b_\eta ({\bf p})$):